pyscf.lib package¶

 -

-The number of eigenvalues and eigenvectors might be less than the matrix dimension if linear dependency is found in metric s.
+- Solve generalized eigenvalue problem h v = w s v. - Note - The number of eigenvalues and eigenvectors might be less than the matrix dimension if linear dependency is found in metric s. - Args:

 - h, s2D array